Sharon Stone: Relationships and family

 In 1984, she met television producer Michael Greenburg on the set of The Vegas Strip War, a television film he produced and she starred in.
 They married the same year.
 In 1986, Greenburg was her line producer on Allan Quatermain and the Lost City of Gold.
 The couple separated three years later, and their divorce was finalized in 1990.

 Stone and comedian Garry Shandling were students of acting coach Roy London and dated briefly.
 She appeared on his show The Larry Sanders Show in the episode "The Mr. Sharon Stone Show".
 They remained close friends until Shandling's death in 2016.
-In the documentary Special Thanks to Roy London, interviews with Stone and Shandling discuss their relationship.

 In 1993, Stone met William J. MacDonald on the set of the film Sliver, which he co-produced.
-MacDonald left his wife Naomi Baca for Stone and became engaged to her.
+MacDonald left his wife for Stone and became engaged to her.
 They separated one year later in 1994.
 After they separated, Stone returned the engagement ring via FedEx.
 While working on the film The Quick and the Dead in 1994, Stone met Bob Wagner, a first assistant director, and they became engaged.

 On February 14, 1998, Stone married Phil Bronstein, executive editor of The San Francisco Examiner and later San Francisco Chronicle.
-Stone suffered several miscarriages due to an autoimmune disease and endometriosis and was unable to have biological children.
-They adopted a son, Roan Joseph Bronstein, in 2000.
+Stone suffered several miscarriages due to an autoimmune disease and endometriosis and was unable to have children.
+They adopted a son in 2000.
 Bronstein filed for divorce in 2003, citing irreconcilable differences.
-The divorce became final in 2004, with a judge ruling that Roan would remain primarily with Bronstein and Stone would have visitation rights.
+The divorce became final in 2004, with a judge ruling that their son should remain primarily with Bronstein, and Stone would have visitation rights.

-Stone adopted her second son, Laird Vonne, in 2005 and her third son, Quinn Kelly Stone, in 2006.
+Stone adopted her second son in 2005 and her third son in 2006.
 As of 2018, Stone resides with her three sons in West Hollywood, California, in a home once owned by the actor Montgomery Clift.

 Activism

-In March 2006, Stone traveled to Israel to promote peace in the Middle East through a press conference with Nobel Peace Prize winner Shimon Peres.
-In 2013, she referred to Peres as her "mentor".
+In March 2006, Stone traveled to Israel to promote peace in the Middle East through a press conference with Nobel Peace Prize winner and former prime minister of Israel Shimon Peres.
+In 2013, she referred to Peres, who was then serving as the president of Israel, as her "mentor".
 On October 23, 2013, Stone received the Peace Summit Award for her work for people with HIV/AIDS.

 In 2015, Stone was guest of honor at the Pilosio Building Peace Award in Milan.
 She began an impromptu auction on stage in front of a crowd of CEOs from the construction industry and other dignitaries.
 She gained enough pledges to build 28 schools in Africa.

 Selected filmography and accolades

 In a career spanning over four decades, Stone has had over one hundred acting credits in film and on television.
 She has won 10 awards from 41 nominations, including one Golden Globe Award (for Casino), one Primetime Emmy Award (for The Practice), and two MTV Movie Awards (for Basic Instinct).
 Her top-billing roles and most notable films As of 2019 include:

+In December 2024, Sharon Stone was included on the BBC's 100 Women list.